 Statutory capital and surplus is calculated as statutory assets less statutory liabilities.
 The various state insurance departments that regulate our insurance company subsidiaries require us to maintain a minimum statutory capital and surplus.
-As of December 31, 2021, our insurance company subsidiaries reported statutory capital and surplus of \$232.3 million, substantially greater than the minimum requirements for each state.
+As of December 31, 2022, our insurance company subsidiaries reported statutory capital and surplus of \$171.0 million, substantially greater than the minimum requirements for each state.
 Each of our insurance company subsidiaries is also required to satisfy certain risk-based capital requirements.
 (See, "Item 1.
 Business - Insurance Regulation - Risk-based Capital Requirements.")
-As of December 31, 2021, the adjusted capital under the risk-based capital calculation of each of our insurance company subsidiaries substantially exceeded the minimum requirements.
-Our total statutory net premium-to-surplus percentage for the years ended December 31, 2021 and 2020 was 139% and 207%, respectively.
+As of December 31, 2022, the adjusted capital under the risk-based capital calculation of five of our insurance company subsidiaries exceeded the minimum requirements.
+The risk-based capital level of AHIC triggered a Company Action Level event under the NAIC standard under the trend test as the RBC level was between 200% and 300% and the combined ratio exceeded 120%.
+As a result, AHIC is required to submit a risk-based capital plan to the Texas Insurance Department (TDI) in April 2023 including identifying the conditions which contributed to the Company Action Level Event, proposals of corrective actions and four year financial projections.
+Upon receipt of the plan, TDI may accept the plan or require further amendments to the plan.
+Our total statutory net premium-to-surplus percentage for the years ended December 31, 2022 and 2021 was 114% and 139%, respectively.
+(See "Item 1A.
+Risk Factors" for a further discussion regarding risk based capital requirements).

-Comparison of December 31, 2021 to December 31, 2020
+Comparison of December 31, 2022 to December 31, 2021

-On a consolidated basis, our cash and investments, excluding restricted cash and investments, at December 31, 2021 were \$691.6 million compared to \$639.2 million at December 31, 2020.
-The primary reason for this increase in unrestricted cash and investments was cash provided by operations during 2021, as well as increases in market value of our investment securities during the year.
+On a consolidated basis, our cash and investments, excluding restricted cash and investments, at December 31, 2022 were \$513.9 million compared to \$691.6 million at December 31, 2021.
+The primary reason for this decrease in unrestricted cash and investments stems primarily from lower premiums due to our discontinued operations in 2022. (see Note 1)

-Comparison of Years Ended December 31, 2021 and December 31, 2020
+Comparison of Years Ended December 31, 2022 and December 31, 2021

-Net cash provided by our consolidated operating activities was \$43.8 million for the year ended December 31, 2021 compared to net cash used by operations of \$69.3 million for the year ended December 31, 2020.
-The cash flow provided by operations was driven by a decrease in net paid claims, decreased paid operating expenses, lower interest paid, partially offset by decreased collected net premiums, higher taxes paid and lower collected investment income during the year ended December 31, 2021 as compared to the same period the prior year.
+Net cash used by our consolidated operating activities was \$165.0 million for the year ended December 31, 2022 compared to net cash provided by operations of \$43.8 million for the year ended December 31, 2021.
+The cash flow used by operations was driven by a decrease in collected premium and ceding commission coupled with an increase in loss paid and interest paid offset in part by lower operating expense, lower income tax, and an increase in investment income collected during the year ended December 31, 2022 as compared to the same period the prior year.

-Net cash provided by investing activities during the year ended December 31, 2021 was \$204.6 million as compared to net cash provided by investing activities of \$122.7 million for the prior year.
-The increase in cash provided by investing activities during the year ended December 31, 2021 was primarily comprised of a decrease of \$153.0 million in purchases of debt and equity securities, partially offset by a decrease of \$70.9 million in maturities, sales and redemptions of investment securities, and a \$0.2 million increase in purchases of fixed assets.
+Net cash used in our consolidated investing activities during the year ended December 31, 2022 was \$103.1 million as compared to net cash provided by investing activities of \$204.6 million for the prior year.
+The decrease in cash provided by investing activities during the year ended December 31, 2022 was primarily comprised of an increase of \$185.3 million in purchases of debt and equity securities, along with a decrease of \$155.7 million in maturities, sales and redemptions of investment securities, partially offset by proceeds of \$33.5 million from the sale of our discontinued operations.

-The Company did not report any net cash from financing activities during the year ended December 31, 2021 or December 31, 2020.
+The Company did not report any net cash from financing activities during the year ended December 31, 2022 or December 31, 2021.